 Protect Your Communications with Ephemerality

 If your communication app doesn’t provide ephemeral messaging, it’s time to rethink the way you communicate.
 Ephemeral communication makes sense, is easy to use, and protects your data from any potential hackers.
 After all, if someone hacks into your messages and yet sees no communications, what harm was actually done?
 Protect your conversations by ensuring that they don’t remain longer than they should.
-Download Wickr Pro today for free!
+Download AWS Wickr today for free!